Xt-Editor/Xt-Editor-Xt-Core/README.md

 ![Crates.io][cratesio]
 ![GHReleases][ghrel]

-## Why
+## Why create Xtensis?

 ### Dissatisfaction with the current options

-I've tried a lot of tools for text editing: Eclipse, IntelliJ Emacs, {Neo}vim, even Atom.
+I've tried a lot of tools for text editing: Eclipse, IntelliJ Emacs, {Neo}vim and Atom.

 I never felt that I could get the **most** out of these editors, which made using them a sub-par experience.
-The only editor I did get the most out of was Emacs, but it had several deficiencies.
+The only editor I did get the most out of was Emacs, but it had several deficiencies, such as the single threaded nature of Emacs.

 I kept complaining for a while about the problems I was having, but decided to *do* something about it- make my own editor.
 Xtensis.